 In 1997, Joanna received a jewelry design degree from the Fashion Institute of Technology in New York.
 Upon graduating, she founded Joanna Gollberg Jewelry and has been making and selling her designs at stores and galleries across the United States ever since.

 Joanna is a well-known and respected author.
 She has written four books on making handcrafted jewelry--Making Metal Jewelry, Creative Metal Crafts, The Art & Craft of Making Jewelry, and The Ultimate Jeweler's Guide --all titles published by Lark Crafts, an imprint of Sterling Publishing, Inc.

 Joanna teaches jewelry making at noted craft institutions, such as the Penland School of Crafts and Arrowmont School of Arts & Crafts.
 Her jewelry has been published in Art Jewelry Magazine, Lapidary Journal, Ornament Magazine, 1000 Rings, 500 Wedding Rings, 500 Enameled Objects, and 21st Century Jewelry, among many other titles.

-Joanna lives with her husband, her 6-year old son, and a big black dog named Sadie.
+Joanna lives with her husband, her 9-year old son, and a German Shepherd named Roxy, and two cats..
 She loves to spend time with her family, garden, can vegetables, sew, read epic novels, be cozy with a good blankie, shop at Goodwill, and travel as much as possible...particularly to Asia and the Indian Subcontinent.